hheitor/apiProtectionLab00/README.md

 #### timestamp 2021121400

-5. Configure your WAF to protecto your GraphQL endpoint
+5. Configure your WAF to protect your GraphQL endpoint

 //// AS3 configiration: VS + GraphQL Ready policy ...upload as3 declartion to github////

+1. Reviewi aviable VS IP? if tis one nic then will use smae ip address.
+2. make sure port 5000 is open to F5
+3. configure above setting by AS3 declaraion over CURL